SEAGATE TECHNOLOGY HOLDINGS PLC Corporate Governance Guidelines

 - Ongoing Director Education.
-The Company is supportive of its directors visiting the Company’s design centers and manufacturing facilities, attending outside director education programs, and will, upon authorization of the Chairperson of the Nominating and Corporate Governance Committee, reimburse directors for their reasonable expenses related to attendance at appropriate outside director education programs.
+The Company is supportive of its directors visiting the Company’s design centers and manufacturing facilities, attending outside director education programs, and will, upon authorization of the Company Secretary reimburse directors for their reasonable expenses related to such.

 - Evaluations.
 The Board, through the Nominating and Corporate Governance Committee and the Compensation Committee, oversees the process for the evaluation of the Board and the CEO on a periodic basis.
 The Board Committees each conduct periodic self-evaluations and the Nominating and Corporate Governance Committee will be responsible for overseeing the process for this evaluation.
 The responses are reviewed with the Nominating and Corporate Governance Committee and the Board.
 The Nominating and Corporate Governance Committee also periodically considers the mix of skills and experience that directors bring to the Board and assesses whether the Board has the necessary tools to perform its oversight function effectively.

 - Other Committee Qualifications.
 The qualifications of individual Committee members are reviewed annually for compliance with the regulatory requirements, if any, mandated for the members of each particular Committee.
-The Nominating and Corporate Governance Committee recommends the members of the Committees to the Board and the Board appoints Committee members and Committee chairpersons in accordance with applicable law and according to criteria set forth in the applicable Committee charter and other criteria that the Board determines to be relevant to the responsibilities of each Committee.
+The Nominating and Corporate Governance Committee recommends the members of the Committees to the Board and the Board appoints Committee members and Committee chairs in accordance with applicable law and according to criteria set forth in the applicable Committee charter and other criteria that the Board determines to be relevant to the responsibilities of each Committee.

 - Committee Agendas.
-The Committee chairpersons and appropriate members of management, in accordance with the Committee’s charter and, as appropriate, in consultation with the Committee members, will determine the frequency and length of the Committee meetings.
-The Committee Chairperson, in consultation with management, prepares Committee agendas.
+The Committee chairs and appropriate members of management, in accordance with the Committee’s charter and, as appropriate, in consultation with the Committee members, will determine the frequency and length of the Committee meetings.
+The Committee Chair, in consultation with management, prepares Committee agendas.
 Annual recurring events for each Committee are generally circulated each year and used as preliminary agenda items.
 All Committee members are free to include additional items on an agenda.
 Committee chairs will summarize Committee discussions and actions with the full Board.